brotkrueml/schema/Documentation/Developer/Events.rst

 The event :php:`Brotkrueml\Schema\Event\RegisterAdditionalTypePropertiesEvent`
 provides the following methods:

-:php:`->getType(): string`
+.. option:: getType(): string

 Returns the class name of the type.
 You can use this to add a property only to one type.

-:php:`->getAdditionalProperties(): array`
+.. option:: getAdditionalProperties(): array

 Retrieve the already defined additionalProperties for this type, e.g. by other slots/event listeners.

-:php:`->registerAdditionalProperty(string $propertyName): void`
+.. option:: registerAdditionalProperty(string $propertyName): void

 This method registers an additional property for one or more types.

 PSR-14 event (for TYPO3 v10+)